CannonCloud/CannonCloud.github.io/_pages/about.md

   - /about.html
 ---

-I am a PhD Candidate in Economics at Goethe Univeristy Frankfurt.
+I am a PhD Candidate in Economics at Goethe University Frankfurt.

 I am an applied microeconomist with a focus on mobility, development and the environment.
 I study how mobility effects developmental and environmental outcomes using administrative and remote sensed data and methods from microeconometrics.